pauldu1/Diamond-Price-Prediction-in-SAS/README.md

 Model 3 performs the best by using categorical features and letting the machine learning `GLMSELECT` to select effects that include the interaction, which, indeed, is a process of machine learning in both feature engineering and feature selection.
 The model results in a R2 at 0.9723 and average dollar residual at validation dataset $175.
 The total predicted dollars in new diamond dataset is $12.3 million and the suggested total investment for 3,000 diamonds is $8.6 million.

 ## CONCLUSIONS
 By using SAS as the platform, the model has achieved a 0.9723 R Square and an average dollar residual between predicted price and actual price at $175.
-And the final proposed investment for 3,000 diamonds is $8.6 million.
-The `GLMSELECT` performed very well in predicting diamond price by including the interaction between features, which is a process of machine learning in both feature engineering and feature selection.
+The final proposed investment for 3,000 diamonds is $8.6 million.
+The `GLMSELECT` performs the best in predicting diamond price by including the interaction between features, which is a process of machine learning in both feature engineering and feature selection.